logo

 Things to Remember When Using the LRS Scheme

-• Annual Limit: LRS allows resident individuals, including minors, to remit up to USD 250,000 per financial year (April to March) for any permissible current or capital account transaction or a combination of both.
+• Annual Limit: the scheme allows resident individuals, including minors, to remit up to USD 250,000 per financial year (April to March) for any permissible current or capital account transaction or a combination of both.
 This limit is subject to revisions based on prevailing economic conditions.

-• Nature of Transactions: While the LRS is quite flexible, it's crucial to know the types of transactions allowed.
+• Nature of Transactions: While the the scheme is quite flexible, it's crucial to know the types of transactions allowed.
 The scheme is primarily designed for activities like private visits, education expenses, emigration, medical treatment, and investments in foreign assets, among others.

 However, there are restrictions on certain activities, such as trading in foreign exchange and remittances to countries identified as non-cooperative by the Financial Action Task Force (FATF).